 - Drain and rinse the beans, then combine with the avocado, tomatoes, and olives in a serving bowl.
 Toss together gently.

-- Add the juice of one of the limes and a drizzle of olive oil, and toss again.
+- Add the juice of one of the limes and toss again.

 - Season with salt and pepper.
 Cut the second lime into 4 wedges to serve with the salad.